Striped Blandford/Znajek jets from advection of small scale magnetic field: Numerical details

 The General Relativistic evolution equations for force-free electrodynamics were developed, e.g., in \citet{Komissarov2004,McKinney2006}, and reviewed in further detail by \citet{Paschalidis2013}.
 Their conservation laws may be written in its vector form

 where $\mathcal{C}$ denotes the conserved variables, $\mathcal{F}^j$ the flux vectors, $\mathcal{S}_n$ the geometrical and current induced source terms.
 Finally $\mathcal{S}_s$ are the potentially stiff \citep[see, e.g.][]{Leveque2002} source terms.
 Note that each of these quantities consists of elements in a multidimensional space.
-In general, the conserved variables $\mathcal{C}$ are derived from the so called primitive variables.
+In general, the conserved variables $\mathcal{C}$ are derived from the so-called primitive variables.

 Besides other strategies, the evolution of the full set of Maxwell equations of the fields $\left\{\mathbf{B},\mathbf{D},\mathbf{H},\mathbf{E}\right\}$ is introduced in the literature as a possibility to deal with electrodynamics in General Relativity by \citet{Komissarov2004}.
 In this case, an adaptation of eqs. (\ref{eq:MaxwellCovariantI}), and (\ref{eq:MaxwellCovariantII}) may be used as an evolutionary system.
 Following \citet{Palenzuela2009} as well as \citet{Mignone2010}, we suggest to study a suitably augmented system of Maxwell's equations: